2024-25 Ski Season Progress Report as of March 1, 2025

 Arizona Snowbowl

 Pacific Northwest: This was the strongest November opening in the region in over a decade with multiple storms.
 Mt.
 Baker was fully open for Thanksgiving, while Whistler and Mt.
 Bachelor attained 4+ foot bases.
-2-3 feet of snow fell in the first half of December, and another 2 feet since then.
+2-3 feet of snow fell in the first half of December, and another 2 feet the week before Christmas.
 Mt.
 Bachelor's Dec.
 10 Summit opening was the earliest in over a decade.
 This region had the most snow (5+ foot bases) by Christmas.
 During the holiday week it dumped 5 feet in Oregon and 2-3 feet farther north.
-Early January snowfall averaged 1.5 feet but some conditions are variable after only a few inches mid-January.
+Early January snowfall averaged 1.5 feet but conditions were variable after less than a foot the rest of the month.
+First half of February snowfall ranged from 2 feet at Whistler to 4 feet in Oregon.
+A warm storm rained to the top of most ski areas during the third week of February, then snowed 2-4 feet varying by elevation.

 Area